Blink-SEO/Blink/README.md

 ## Deploying to Netlify

 Due to an ongoing issue with Netlify not being able to deploy automatically using the CI integration it may be necessary to deploy the site manually.

+Ensure you have the live graphql set to your .env file

 To start with make sure to have the [Netlify cli](https://docs.netlify.com/cli/get-started/) installed